QMCPACK/qmcpack/README.md

 The complexities of modern computer hardware and software systems are such that you should check that the auto-configuration system has made good choices and picked optimized libraries and compiler settings before doing significant production. i.e. Check the details below.
-For MPI builds we recommend

 ## Set the environment